Openigloo home

 Studio apartments for rent in good cause buildings in East Village

-East Village has 1-bedrooms and 2-bedrooms most often, but this page focuses on 12 studio apartments for rent in good cause buildings.
-That makes unit layout and tenant-protection details especially important when you compare options in Manhattan.
-East Village has an average building rating of 3.5/5 across 96 rated buildings, an average tenancy length of 2.9 months based on 62 relisted units, and an average rent increase of 10.0% based on 176 relisted units (building-level trends; individual units can differ)
+East Village has a strong mix of 1-bedrooms and 2-bedrooms, but this page focuses on 12+ studio apartments for rent in good cause buildings.
+Use the studio filter to compare unit layout, storage, and whether the kitchen and sleeping area feel workable in a smaller footprint.
+East Village buildings on Openigloo have an average rating of 3.5/5 across 98 rated buildings, with an average tenancy length of 3.9 months based on 65 relisted units and an average rent increase of 10.0% based on 186 relisted units (building-level trends; individual units can differ).

-Browse 12 studio apartments for rent in good cause buildings in East Village, Manhattan.
-This page helps you narrow by neighborhood, bedroom type, and tenant-protection status while keeping an eye on rent and layout.
-Openigloo surfaces renter-first details like building ratings and review trends so you can compare places before you apply.
-Good cause refers to tenant protections around certain rent increases and non-renewals, so confirm lease terms and renewal details with the agent.
+Browse 12+ studio apartments for rent in good cause buildings in East Village, Manhattan.
+This page helps you narrow by studio size and a tenant-protection category within the neighborhood.
+Openigloo surfaces renter-first details like building reviews and landlord history so you can compare options before you tour.
+Good cause is a legal protection category, not a guarantee of lower rent, so check the lease terms, move-in costs, and building rules for each apartment.

 Loading listings…